Terms of Business for Schofield Financial and Accounting Services Ltd.May 2022

 Schofield Financial and Accounting Services Ltd. is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These Codes can be found on the Central Bank’s website www.centralbank.ie

 Schofield Financial and Accounting Services Ltd. is a member of Brokers Ireland.
-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions, investment and mortgage products.
+Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions and investments.
 A full list of insurers, product producers and lending agencies with whom we deal is available on request.

 The concept of fair analysis is derived from the Insurance Mediation Directive.
 It describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, general insurance, mortgages, and/ or a specialist area.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.
 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could be reasonably expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.
 To ensure that the number of contracts and providers is sufficiently large to constitute a fair analysis of the market, we will consider the following criteria: